Design Thinking: Futurefuel.io

 Information design and CX

-One of the projects I worked on during my internship was to manage the chat on Zendesk.
-In order to improve the customer chatting experience and chat agent efficiency, my mentor Kurt and I created a chat playbook to guide agents through live chats with users.
+One of the projects I worked on was managing the chat on Zendesk.
+In order to improve the customer chatting experience and chat agent efficiency, UX researcher Kurt and I created a chat playbook to guide agents through live chats with users.

 Part of the chat instruction flow for agents